 Agriculture is a key priority of Spanish development policy

 Agriculture and rural development, and food security more generally, is a key priority of Spain’s official development assistance (ODA).
 In 2015 (the latest year for which complete data is available), Spain allocated US$145 million to agriculture (8% of its total ODA).
 This was 42% higher than 2015 and the highest agricultural spending in five years, but it was still below the 7% average among member countries of the Development Assistance Committee (DAC) of the Organisation for Economic Co-operation and Development (OECD).
 Within its ODA to agriculture, Spain focuses on smallholder farmers, and among them, prioritizes women.
 It aims to develop the economic potential of agriculture, through a greater involvement of the private sector.
-In addition, Spain increasingly links rural development to climate change; committing at the United Nations Framework Convention on Climate Change in 2015, €900 million in annual funding to developing countries; as to support them in mitigating the causes climate change by 2030.
+In addition, Spain increasingly links rural development to climate change, committing €900 million (US$996 million) in annual funding to developing countries in 2015 to support them in mitigating and adapting to climate change.